How do I interpret the goal page?

 Click on this text to add or change your goal description, if you want to.

-6. Another reminder of when the goal will next derail, right on the graph image!
+6. When the goal will next derail, like C.

 7. Your data, graphed against the bright red line.